 Let's start with the small print on the bottles which your would generally use as orientation for mixing your nutrient solution.

-What many do not know: the recommended EC value is always based on osmosis water with an EC of 0.0 mS/cm!
+What many do not know: the recommended EC value is always based on reverse osmosis water with an EC of 0.0 mS/cm!

 Canna and other Dutch companies generally recommend even higher values.
 So the necessity of being aware of this formula is quite apparent.
-Although one really must ask how the plants should survive long term on levels of 2.0 – 2.2 mS/cm, most customers actually use such strong dosages in their grow because they are unaware of this essential information.
+Although one really must ask how the plants should survive long term on levels of 2.0 – 2.2 mS/cm, most customers actually use such strong dosages in their gardens because they are unaware of this essential information.
 The result is not only a waste of fertiliser in hydroponic systems.
 Plant care also becomes much more complicated and problematic.
 Regular flushing with water or weak nutrient solution are necessary at such high EC levels in hydroponics.
 On the one hand, the plants grow very fast (they stretch, get leafy, etc.), and, on the other hand, they develop complex symptoms of over- and under-fertilisation from the high salt content in the substrate.

 For the cultivation in soil there is a common rule among cultivators to use 50% of the recommended dosages.
 Growers follow this rule without actually knowing what salt concentration they are feeding their plants with.
 For soil cultivation an EC meter is the most important tool to find out what the proper dosage is.
 This is why everyone who values their plants should not save on this rather moderate investment of 45$/Euro!